 Ariana & Evans (A&E) Like Barrister & Mann, Catie’s Bubbles, and some others, A&E is very “fragrance-oriented.”
 But beyond fragrance they also have an excellent tallow, lanolin, and goat milk shaving soap base.
 A&E shave soaps are often praised for not only their voluminous and “slick” lather but also the post-shave moisturization as well.

-Barrister And Mann is another artisan with a reputation for product scents: their “Reserve” and “Excelsior” lines of shave soaps perform very well, even in “hard” water.
+Barrister And Mann is another artisan with a reputation for product scents: their “Omnibus” shave soap base performs very well even in “hard” water.
 They have even experimented with unusual ingredients like synthetic menthol.

 Captain’s Choice shave soaps may be a bit weakly scented to some but no one complains about the performance!
 I find Captain’s Choice lather exceptionally long-lasting: if you’re looking for a particularly long or leisurely shave (maybe you are a beginner and taking more time as you work through the learning curve?) you will have plenty of lather to use for the entire time.
 Here’s Sharpologist’s review of the Bay Rum version.